aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 ### Scope

-The following entails the scope of the V&V plan for `tinymorph`:
+The following entails the scope of the V&V plan for `morph`:

 #### In scope V&V Objectives